 Nearest City to Udupi: Mangalore (60 Kms)

-Best Time to Visit Udupi: October to February
+Best Time to Visit Udupi: October to March

+Udupi is the land of breathtaking beauty, located between the verdant mountains of the Western Ghats and the Arabian Sea.
+Udupi is famous for Sri Krishna Temple, among the must include places in Udupi tour packages.
 The name of this city was originated from Odipu.
-According to local legend, the 27 stars of the Hindu astrology were married to the Moon and soon after, the Moon lost its luster.
+According to local legend, the 27 stars of Hindu astrology were married to the Moon, and soon after, the Moon lost its luster.
 As Lord Shiva is the last resort for everyone, the Moon and the stars created a Lingam and offered puja.
 Udu means Lord and Pa means Stars in Sanskrit.
-Udupi is the land of breathtaking beauty, located between the verdant mountains of the Western Ghats and the Arabian Sea.
-Udupi is famous for Sri Krishna Temple.
+Udupi is one of the most popular places to visit near Bangalore.

 The Udupi Krishna Math was established in the 13th century by the great philosopher, Madhavacharya.
-The temple attracts pilgrims from all over India and is also a center for the Dvaita philosophy.
+The Sri Krishna temple attracts pilgrims from all over India and is also a center for the Dvaita philosophy.
 This temple has a fascinating idol of Lord Krishna that is richly adorned with jewels.
-Famous Hindu saints such as Chaitanya, Purandaradasa and Kanakadasa visited this temple for the darshan of Lord Krishna.
+Famous Hindu saints such as Chaitanya, Purandaradasa, and Kanakadasa visited this temple for the darshan of Lord Krishna.
 Another attraction of Sri Krishna Temple is the Kanakana Kindi, a small window through which Lord Krishna is believed to have given darshan to his devotee, Kanakadasa.
 There is also another temple dedicated to Lord Shiva, believed to be more than 1000 years old, located near Yellur.
 Malpe Beach, Kaup Beach & St. Mary's Island are the other prominent places to visit in Udupi.

-The best time to visit Udupi is from October to March while the peak Season is from November to February.
-Usually it takes 2 days to visit places in and around Udupi.
+The best time to visit Udupi is from October to March while the peak season is from November to February.
+Usually, it takes 2 days to visit places in and around Udupi.